MercuryWorkshop/anuraOS/README.md

 - A recent version of `java`
 - `inotifytools`
 - `rustup`
+- `make`
+- `gcc` (or any other C compiler)

 > [!NOTE]
-> You will have to install the required toolchain by running `rustup target add wasm32-unknown-unknown`.
+> You will have to install the required Rust toolchain by running `rustup target add wasm32-unknown-unknown`.

 #### Building